konqi/schematic-kafka/README.md

 // create instance
 const registry = new KafkaRegistryHelper({ baseUrl: "https://schemaRegistryHost:8081" })
+  // adding a custom schema handler for AVRO
-  .withSchemaHandler(SchemaType.AVRO, (schema: string) => {
+  // as mentioned before, the library doesn't take care of this .withSchemaHandler(SchemaType.AVRO, (schema: string) => {
     // if you want to customize your encoder, this is where you'd do it const avsc: AVSCInstance = parse(schema)